CreativeAlloy/freecash-converter/README.md

 ## Open-Source Contributions
 Because of the nature of this project as open-source software (in lieu of being published on the Chrome Web Store), public contributors may create pull requests in order to introduce changes, which I will review myself.

-For example, if you wish to add a new supported currency, you may edit the `background.js` file and copy the Rejex logic.
+For example, if you wish to add a new supported currency, you may edit the `background.js` file and copy the Regex logic.
 Using `GBP` for demonstration:
 ```js
 const currencyConfig = {
     EUR: { rateRegex: /1\s*USD\s*=\s*([\d.]+)\s*EUR/i, fallbackRate: 0.87 },